Contact Us

 So, what’s the solution?

-As mentioned, cognitive diversity protects against groupthink, as the more diverse viewpoints around the table, when enabled and mandated to play a role, the greater the critical thinking and constructive discussion around business decisions, and the less likely behaviours are to converge.
+As mentioned, cognitive diversity protects against groupthink, as the more diverse viewpoints around the table, when enabled and mandated to play a role, the greater the critical thinking and constructive discussion around business decisions, and the less likely it is for behaviours to converge.

 However, the critical factor is self-monitoring and ensuring a group has ‘resilient diversity’, with multiple low self-monitors providing contrasting polarities.
-While this is likely to bring a greater chance of conflict, it can, if managed well, achieve just enough ‘harmonic tension’, which ensures greater accountability and healthy disagreement over business decisions.
+While this is likely to increase the likelihood of conflict, it can, if managed well, achieve just enough ‘harmonic tension’, which ensures greater accountability and fosters healthy disagreement over business decisions.

 Continued oversight

-Leadership challenges are never fully solved, and however well-established a team may be, they are never immune from falling into damaging dynamics over time.
+Leadership challenges are never fully resolved, and however well-established a team may be, it is never immune from falling into damaging dynamics over time.
 Sometimes a shake-up is the only solution.
 As exit horizons get longer and value creation becomes more challenging, PE-backed leadership teams need diverse thinking and constructive conflict more than ever.

 Whether you're an investor, investee or a part of a leadership team seeking to increase value creation, our strategic consultants are on hand to guide you through your leadership journey.
 Contact us today.